Ivan Bates

-Ivan Jules Bates (born 1968/1969) is an American politician and lawyer who has served as the State's Attorney of Baltimore since 2023.
+Ivan Jules Bates (born September 1968) is an American politician and lawyer who has served as the State's Attorney of Baltimore since 2023.

 Early life

 Bates was adopted by his parents, Henry and Cleora, in El Paso, Texas.
-Due to his father's service in the United States Air Force, his family moved several times, including to Germany, Virginia, and New Mexico, before finally settling in Hampton, Virginia, where Bates attended the segregated Bethel High School, where he graduated with a 1.9 GPA.
+Due to his father's service in the United States Air Force, his family moved several times, including to Germany, Virginia, and New Mexico, before finally settling in Hampton, Virginia, where Bates attended Bethel High School, where he graduated with a 1.9 GPA.

 After graduating from high school, his father enlisted him in the United States Army, where he was assigned to the 32nd Army Air and Missile Defense Command and worked as a light wheel vehicle mechanic before reaching the rank of private first class.
 He was honorably discharged from the Army in 1988.

 After leaving the military, he enrolled at Howard University, where he served as the second president of the Howard University Student Association before graduating with a bachelor's degree in journalism in 1992.
 Afterwards, he attended the William & Mary Law School, where he received his Juris Doctor degree in 1995.
 While at William & Mary, he clerked for the NAACP Legal Defense and Educational Fund.
 After graduating, Bates wanted to move back to Los Angeles, California, but his mother asked him to move to Baltimore to take care of his aunt Edna.

-Career
+Legal career

 Bates started his legal career in Baltimore, working as a law clerk for Baltimore Circuit Court Judge David B. Mitchell.
 He later worked in the homicide division of the Baltimore State's Attorney's Office under state's attorney Patricia Jessamy from July 1996 to June 2002.
 He left to become a defense attorney for the law firm of Schulman, Treem, Kaminkow, and Ravenell, and worked on the U.S. Supreme Court case Maryland v.
 Blake.

 In 2006, Bates started his own law firm of Bates & Garcia, P.C., in downtown Baltimore.
 He represented Baltimore Police sergeant Alicia D. White, one of six police officers charged in the arrest and death of Freddie Gray in April 2015, and several clients victimized by the corrupt Gun Trace Task Force, whose members in 2017 were federally indicted and convicted of racketeering.
-In June 2019, Bates testified before the Commission to Restore Trust in Policing, recommending a number of state law to prevent corruption in Baltimore's criminal justice system.
+In June 2019, Bates testified before the commission to Restore Trust in Policing, recommending a number of state laws to prevent corruption in Baltimore's criminal justice system.